secretGeek/today-i-learned-staging/git/delete_old_branches.md

 ﻿# Delete old branches

+`tl;dr;` You can remove all non-existent remote branch references in your local repository with

+	git remote prune origin

 When I merge a pull request back into main, I delete the branch on the server

 But that doesn't delete it locally.